 Innovation is constant.
 The pace of change means that an agile approach to planning is an absolute necessity.
 Rather than spending years perfecting a tech stack that is already obsolete by the time it is released, businesses should look to start small and scale when the test case proves successful.

-For example, in the B2B commerce sector, Brenntag established DigiB, a digital innovation hub that guides the ongoing implementation of new technology across their chemical distribution network.
+For example, in the B2B commerce sector, Brenntag established DigiB, a digital innovation hub that guides the ongoing implementation of new technology across its chemical distribution network.
 DigiB’s guiding principle is to get projects live and learn from what works.
 This crawl, walk, run approach means the business can keep key revenue streams live while always working on the next change.

 As mentioned earlier, the roadmap is a guide, not a fixed set of rules.
 A good roadmap takes into account new innovations on the horizon, with a view to being an early mover when an industry-altering technology is released.
-Working with technology partners as the roadmap is built can give an insight into upcoming scheduled releases that the business must be aware of.
-Again, test and scale, think of what area of the business can use the innovation or new feature, and act as a proof of concept.
+Working with technology partners as the roadmap is built can give an insight on upcoming scheduled releases that the business must be aware of.
+Again, test and scale, think of what area of the business can use the innovation or new feature and act as a proof of concept.

 Ease of use and accessibility

 The best tech stack on the market is of no use if the team does not know how to make use of its capabilities.
 When charting the progressive implementation of digital solutions, plan the training that needs to take place and how it can be supported through always-available information.